Ne Pijem, Ne Pušim: Live performances

 Rozga first performed the song live following its release during an Easter concert at Revelin in Dubrovnik on 16 April 2017.
 As part of the song's promotion, Rozga performed "Ne Pijem, Ne Pušim" during several televised appearances.
 On 10 August 2018, the singer released a video snippet on Instagram where she was singing the song together with Petar Grašo on piano and accompanied by several friends.
 On 31 January 2018, Rozga appeared on narodni radio's Dan Najbolje Domaće Glazbe 2018 where she performed the song.
 On 21 May 2022, she performed an acoustic cover at the narodni's program Living Room Acoustic.
 In February 2020, Rozga appeared on the Macedonian Golden Ladybug of Popularity awards show, held at the A1 Arena in Skopje where she performed a medley of "Cirkus", "Ne Pijem, Ne Pušim" and "Dani Su Bez Broja".
 For the performance, she appeared donning a blue dress for which she received praise.
 In addition to the televised appearances, "Ne Pijem, Ne Pušim" is part of the singer's set list during her concerts in Croatia and the wider post-Yugoslav region.
 Additionally, she performed it on 25 December 2020, on Christmas, during an online live concert on Instagram during the COVID-19 pandemic accompanied by Milan Terze and Karlo Dotur on guitar.

 A polka cover of the song together with Nina Badrić's "Dani i godine" and Mladen Grdović's "Dalmatinac Sam" was performed by the Slovenian trio Polkaholiki and released on YouTube on 10 December 2019.

+Credits and personnel

+Information related to the credits and personnel of "Ne pijem, ne pušim" is taken from the official music video on YouTube.